-Some people use the term food addiction to talk about a compulsive or uncontrollable urge to eat food that does not relate to feelings of hunger.
-This behavior may occur in response to an emotion, such as stress, sadness, or anger.
+Food addiction is a term some use to refer to a compulsive or uncontrollable urge to eat food that does not relate to feelings of hunger.

 However, defining food addiction has been challenging.
 The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) does not include a standalone category for diagnosing food addiction.